Windows OS Hub

 Get-IscsiTarget | Connect-IscsiTarget

-You can initialize a RAM disk and assign it a drive letter using the PowerShell cmdlets from the built-in disk and partition management module Storage with a following one-liner:
+You can initialize a RAM disk and assign a drive letter using the built-in PowerShell cmdlets to manage disks and partitions.

 Get-Disk | Where partitionstyle -eq 'raw' | Initialize-Disk -PartitionStyle MBR -PassThru | New-Partition -AssignDriveLetter -UseMaximumSize | Format-Volume -FileSystem NTFS -NewFileSystemLabel "disk2" -Confirm:$false

-Now you can move app files to the RAM disk and reconfigure your software to use it.
+Now you can move app files to the RAM drive and reconfigure your software to use it.

-After rebooting the server, the RAM disk is removed with all its contents and you will have to re-create it again.
+When the server is restarted, the RAM disk is removed with all its contents and must be re-created.

 Remove-IscsiVirtualDiskTargetMapping -TargetName targetRAMDisk -DevicePath "ramdisk:testRAM.vhdx"